-Category 3 Category 2 Category 1 e .
+Category 3 Category 2 Category 1

-Structural movement
+Structural movement nt

 Repair category 1

 Notes There was no evidence of significant structural movement within the limitations of our inspection.

-Dampness, rot and infestation

-Repair category 1

-Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Dampness, rot and infestation Repair category 1 Notes Minor damp trace readings were recorded within the dining room apartment adjacent to the chimney breast.
+An element of repair may be required in this regard, although this is not thought to the significant in nature.
+Damp meter readings were taken where considered appropriate and available within the remainder of the property and moisture levels were found to be within an acceptable range.